writethedocs/www/docs/conf/portland/2023/news/announcing-speakers.rst

 Opportunity Grants closing soon
 -------------------------------

-Applications for our Opportunity Grant program close on March 1st.
+Applications for our Opportunity Grant program **close on March 1st**.
-This program is open to anyone who would otherwise have difficulties attending the conference.
+This program is open to anyone who would otherwise have difficulties attending the conference, and we'd love to have more folks applying.

+If you're close to Portland, we'll also be announcing our Call for Volunteers in the next couple weeks.
+This will get you a free ticket to the conference in return for working a couple 2-3 hour shifts at the event.

-`Apply for a grant today. <https://www.writethedocs.org/conf/portland/{{year}}/opportunity-grants/>`_
+`Apply for a grant <https://www.writethedocs.org/conf/portland/{{year}}/opportunity-grants/>`_ today!

 Thanks to our sponsors
 ----------------------